LindsayHill/LindsayHill.github.io/_posts/2018-04-28-cloud-not-just-computer.markdown

 ## Not Just a Bookseller

-Five years ago VMware's President and COO was dismissing VMware as a [bookseller](https://www.crn.com/news/cloud/240149626/vmware-top-execs-lash-out-at-amazon-public-cloud.htm?itc=xbodyjk)
+Five years ago VMware's President and COO was dismissing Amazon as a [bookseller](https://www.crn.com/news/cloud/240149626/vmware-top-execs-lash-out-at-amazon-public-cloud.htm?itc=xbodyjk)

 > ...I find it really hard to believe that we cannot collectively beat a company that sells books.